mhackersu/mhackersu/README.md

 #### Philosophy

-- Writing idempotent and idomatic code
+- Craft idempotent and idomatic code
-- Rapidly producing remediation automation code
-- OOP & Design Patterns
+- Use OOP & Design Patterns as a guide
-- 99 Bottles of Ruby
 - Programming is about learning
+- Perfect is the enemy of good

 #### Personal Interests

 - Experimenting with CloudFlare Workers and Pages
 - Using Next.js and Vercel in personal projects
-- Building Business Applications on Rails
+- Building Applications on Rails

 #### Interesting Tidbits